 Click on the ‘Command’ subkey located under ‘Open’.

 Click on File/Registry in the toolbar at the top.

 Save the .reg file (registration file) with a suitable name.

 Copy the .reg file to a removable storage medium such as a USB flash drive and copy it onto the computer affected by this issue.

 Double-click the .reg file after it has been copied to the affected computer to merge it with the computer’s registry and apply the changes.
 If prompted to do so, click on Yes to confirm the action.

 Solution 3: Download a ‘Microsoft Fix It’ tool.

 If you’re not one to meddle around with sensitive parts of your computer – especially its registry – or simply don’t want to do a lot of work, it is highly recommended that you download a Microsoft Fix It (a utility) designed by Microsoft specifically to fix this issue.
 To do so, simply go here and download the appropriate version of the Microsoft Fix It for the version of the Windows Operating System that you are using.

-Solution 4: Time to Switch & Make Life Easy and Less Expensive
+Solution 4: It’s Time to Switch and Make Life Easier and Less Expensive.

-Since the issue is with Office Programs, it would be best to just switch to the alternatives that works without issues.
-For Outlook; you can use Thunderbird; for Office Applications; you can use (Apache Open Office).
-Both of these software’s are free to use and in my opinion, they are highly reliable with almost all the features built into Office.
-Which contains the alternatives for (Word, PowerPoint, Excel etc).
-And they will automatically be compatible with the files worked on and built with Office Apps.
+Since the issue lies with Office Programs, it would be best to switch to alternatives that work without any issues.
+For Outlook, you can use Thunderbird; for Office Applications, you can use Apache Open Office.
+Both of these software applications are free to use.
+In my opinion, they are extremely reliable, with almost all features that are built into Office.
+They include alternatives for Word, PowerPoint, Excel, and so on.
+Additionally, they are automatically compatible with files created and worked on with Office Apps.